joaopioner1/InterfaceGrafica_java/README.md

 # InterfaceGrafica_java
 I am learning how to create a interface grafica on Java.
-I use Eclipse (IDE).
+I use Eclipse (IDE);